Myndex/apca-introduction/analysis.md

 The problem here is that it results in incongruent results compared to other methods, and therefore increases confusion in what is already a difficult subject matter.
 Put another way, "will the real contrast math please stand up?"
 If 3:1 means something different in half a dozen different standards, then the entirty of the discussion become murky and obfuscated.
 3:1 in WCAG 2 is different that 3:1 in some other standards, for instance, yet 3:1 in those standards are referenced as cites by WCAG 2 — see the problem?

+And not to belabor the point but an eminent vision scientest, who originally suggested 7:1 back in 2005, but who was not involved in the choice of 4.5:1/3:1, wrote an [interesting article](https://jov.arvojournals.org/article.aspx?articleid=2628138) pointing out the **lack of empirical evidence** in these standards, even for 3:1.
+The article is quite illuminating.

 > _Finally, the polarity is removed so that the formula has the same results when the two colors are switched._
 > _All in all this is a pretty solid contrast formula (at least from a theoretical perspective), as it just reuses parts from well established standards._

+False statement.

-The only part of this that is the "contrast formula" is the `(ybg + 0.05) / (yfg + 0.05)` which was not a part of any standard anywhere, and created specifically as a proposal for WCAG 2 and even then, only for supporting the 7:1 ratio.
-Only. **So claiming it was somehow founded in "well established standards" is patently false.**
+The only part of the above that counts as the "contrast formula" is the `(ybg + 0.05) / (yfg + 0.05)` which was **not** a part of any other standard *anywhere*, and created specifically as a proposal for WCAG 2, and even then, it was created only for supporting the 7:1 ratio.
+Only. **So claiming it was somehow founded in "well established standards" is patently false.** The shift to 4.5:1 and 3:1 did not involve the individual that created it for 7:1.

 Also, the original, which still exists in WCAG 2.0 is also not using the correct math for the conversion to luminance (this was only recently corrected for WCAG 2.2), though this is a minor issue, it points to the lack of due diligence in developing the original WCAG 2 contrast math.

+1.4.3 was not tested and not peer reviewed, not based on empirical evidence, and was even objected to by IBM back in 2007.
+It is still objected to, and should never be codifed into law.

 > ### _APCA_